 Opening hours: 24 hours (daily)

-Experience the city of Austin in a new and fun way.
+Experience Texas’ capital city, Austin, in a new and fun way.
 Hop on a Segway and tour the old city of Austin with a guided tour.
-Roll past famous landmarks around Austin, like the Texas State Capitol, Driskill Hotel and the historic Sixth street and Rainey street.
+Roll past famous landmarks and historical attractions around Austin, like the Texas State Capitol, Driskill Hotel, and the historic Sixth street and Rainey street.
 Guests will get access to a Segway and helmet and receive some training before they set off on their tour.
 Pack your camera and take note of all the spots you want to return to once the trip is over.

 Austin Capitol Segway Group Tour with Experienced Guide